davidsumsion/chess/notes_aws.md

 ## Final
 - Final on concurrency and Security
+- Cryptographic hash functions are:
+  - deterministic, given the same input it always produces the same hash
+- An advantage of asymmetric key encryption is
+  - it only requires one of the keys in the pair for encryption
+  - public/private key
+  - slower, requires a key
+  - RSA is asymetric
+- Symmetric can encypt any length of data
+- Secure key exchange is uually done with
+  - asymmetric encryption of a symmetric key
+  - encrypt with asyemetric public key you can only read it
+- Parallelism is;
+  - Running things at the same time, need multiple processors
+  - concurrently: means I have multiple threads, not necicarily running at the same time
+    - single processor
+- A race condition happens when:
+  - two threads modify an access a critical resouce at the same time
+- A critical section
+  - defines code that may contain a race condition
+  - contains a critical resource
+  - modify or read shared memory
+  - NOT: apply to single threaded programs
+- Synchronized keyword
+  - protects a critical section
+- You can create a thread in Java using
+  - an extended Thread object
+  - a runnable object
+    - implements the run method
+    - returns void
+  - a callable object
+    - returns a result
+- Thread pools always
+  - add overhead
+  - can
+    - grow dynamically (can create a thread pool of a fixed size)
+    - have multiple threads (can just be one)
+    - increase performance (it can)
+- Thread
+  - you can make a thread wait for another read
+  - t1.start()
+  - t1.join() -- whatever thread calls this thread (main) will finish this thread before moving on
+  - t2.start()
+  - t2.join()
+  - once you start a thread you don't have any control over when it goes, if you want control you join() it.
+- Database Transactions
+  - don't allow partial executino of statemnets
+  - increase copmlexity
+  - require a commit
+  - enable synchronization
+- Hashing with Salt
+  - store passwords uniquely
+- Asymmetric Encryption
+  - uses public/private key pairs
+- Hash functions are not a good choice for:
+  - encryption -- can't go back once you hash something -- encryption you want to decrypt
+  - good for:
+    - digital signatures
+    - unique identifiers
+    - data comparison
+- Asymetric Key pair
+  - you can decrypt data that was encrypted with the OTHER key in the pair

 ## AWS
 - EC2 - lease a server, specify what should be on the machine and when you start it up and they pick a machine to run it on